 - When partially dry, repeat steps 1 and 2 as some of the granules are easier to remove if not still wet.

-- Give your swimsuit a good rinse under cool water for about 10 minutes, turning right side out and rinsing again.
+- Give your swimsuit a good rinse under cool water in the sink for about 10 minutes, turning right side out and rinsing again.

-- Do an optional cold-water soak if large amounts of sand are still visible.
+- Do an optional cold water wash if large amounts of sand are still visible.

 - Lay your suit flat on a towel, out of the sun.